chburrows/AlgoRythm/README.md

 # AlgoRythm
-A real-time audio/music visualizer using Python and utilzing more performant techniques from Performant Programming with Python
+A real-time audio/music visualizer using Python and utilizing more performant techniques from Performant Programming with Python

 Outline: https://docs.google.com/document/d/1MjfzGPgUQ3EDTRZ4OSIiPHjVnTdgo9IleFzqqXE-JPo